Hashi-corp/Fall-Detection-And-Vitals-Wearable/README.md

 ## Fall detection sensor:
 Implement MPU6050 to detect any movement anomalies and alert on posture.
 ## Interactive module:
-Give the user regular alerts on medications or idle timings.
-Allow IoT connectivity for quality of life.
+Give the user regular alerts on medications or idle timings. \n Allow IoT connectivity for quality of life.
 Detect any anomalies in movements/vital signs.
 ## Health monitoring: